jaspector

 The city says no person may erect, construct, enlarge, add to, alter, replace, improve, remove, install, convert, demolish, equip, use, occupy, or maintain a structure or building service equipment without first obtaining a permit.
 This applies to residential, commercial, and industrial structures or improvements, whether temporary or permanent.

-Typical processing time is Residential and commercial permits can normally be issued the same day if complete.
+Building permit processing times in Poteet, TX typically run Residential and commercial permits can normally be issued the same day if complete.
 Published plan review estimates for new construction are 1 to 2 weeks for residential and 2 to 4 weeks for commercial..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Poteet, TX.
 The following work is generally exempt: Painting does not need a permit.
 Note: No full public exempt-work list was found on the reviewed city pages.
+When in doubt, confirm with the local building department before starting work.